 Entertainment Technology Center, Room 110, 603 W. Palm Avenue

 Don is the Co-Chair for the Department of Theatre.
 He specializes in Entertainment Technology and also serves as the Director of Production for the College of Performing Arts.
 He received an MFA in Design from the University of California, Irvine and a BA in Theatre from the University of Alabama.
-In addition to his work at Chapman, he is a prolific designer for dance, theatre, magic, themed entertainment, and architecture.
+In addition to his work at Chapman, he is a prolific designer for magic, dance, theatre, themed entertainment, and architecture.
 He work has been seen on six continents and in 46 US states.